 5. Soul Food

 After the swimming hole fell through, we headed off to get soul food.
 I ate a fish sandwich, coleslaw, and greens.
 I think they were collard greens.
-It wasn’t the best meal ever, but the fried pickles and Judson’s pulled pork and grits were amazing.
+The fried pickles and Judson’s pulled pork and grits were amazing.
 It was the closest I’ve come to a heart attack in a while.